 We are for art history

-It has been 6 months since we officially launched the rebrand and the Association for Art History, and the impact has been really positive.
+Six months on from the official rebrand, new website and transition to Association for Art History, and the impact has been really positive.
 More people are visiting the website, following us on social media and signing up for our digital newsletters, so our supporter-base has increased significantly.
-When we launched the rebrand we made an important organisational decision to stop using the old acronym AAH.
+When we launched the ‘for art history’ rebrand we made an important organisational decision to stop using the old acronym AAH.
 This was a crucial decision that demonstrated exactly what the rebrand and new name were asked to achieve; notably, for people to see that art history is accessible to all and that our organisation is for an inclusive art history.

 Why we no longer use AAH.